Aikikai Aikido Dulwich

 Istvan began his aikido training in 2013, in Croydon.

-He is still practices in Wimbledon whenever possible.
+He still practices in Wimbledon whenever possible.

-For me, it is a life long spiritual journey,"
+Aikido is a life long spiritual journey,"

 While in Japan, Istvan attended many classes at the Hombu Dojo (Aikido central dojo) in Tokyo, trained with several senior students of Mimuro Shihan.
-He also visited one of the new generation of aikido teachers, Shirakawa Ryuji Sensei at his dojo in Sendai.
+He also visited one of the new generations of aikido teachers, Shirakawa Ryuji Sensei at his dojo in Sendai.